daskol/typst-templates/neurips/README.md

   since we found it in several accepted papers and it is similar to that in the example paper.

+- It is unclear how to render notice in the bottom of the title page in case of final (`accepted: true`) or preprint (`accepted: none`) submission.

 [1]: example-paper.latex.pdf
 [2]: example-paper.typst.pdf
 [3]: ../#colored-annotations